SEMINARS

 • Practical tips on use of the Al-in-olivine thermometer

-• Mantle sampling as exemplified by (xenocryst) olivine entrainment patterns
+• Mantle sampling as exemplified by (xenocryst) olivine, garnet and cpx entrainment patterns

 • Correlations between olivine core and rim compositions, with implications of mantle entrainment on kimberlite melt compositions